CGV-HGU/.github/README.md

-# .github
+# Welcome To Official Code Repository of CGV Lab

-Official Description of CGV Lab
+CGV Lab is located on Handong Global University, Pohang, South Korea.